 Where are you based and what areas do you cover?

-We have offices in Croydon and Northampton.
+We have offices in Swansea, Liverpool and Colwyn Bay.
 We provide a nationwide enforcement service, covering all of England and Wales.

 How quickly will an enforcement agent attend the address as directed?

-Once the notice period has passed, we aim to have an enforcement agent in attendance as soon as possible, usually within a few days.
+Once the 7 clear days notice period has passed, we aim to have an enforcement agent in attendance as soon as possible, usually within a few days.

 Are you a Government agency or a private business?

-We are a private limited company authorised by the Ministry of Justice.
+We are a private limited company.
+Our High Court Enforcement Officers are authorised by the Lord Chancellor.

 Are you a member of any industry associations?

 Yes, we are members of the High Court Enforcement Officers Association (HCEOA).
-Two or our authorised officers, Peter Watt and Chris Badger, are board directors of the HCEOA.
+One of our authorised officers, David Asker, is a board director of the HCEOA.

 Do you collect Council Tax arrears or parking fines?